-Next morning we divided our team into two different groups for two separate schools under the coordination of two professional leaders.
-Soon after breakfast team ‘A’ hiked 500m below to the bottom of the valley to the village of Bansbhanjhyang where MMA team was to build a reasonable size classroom for the primary school.
+The next morning we divided our team into two different groups for two separate schools under the coordination of two professional leaders.
+Soon after breakfast team, ‘A’ hiked 500m below to the bottom of the valley to the village of Bansbhanjhyang where the MMA team was to build a reasonable size classroom for the primary school.
 This was definitely very crucial regardless of the size of the students as their cozy building was sternly hit hard by the earthquake and was shrunken to the ground.
 And thanks to the villagers who equitably assisted the team transporting the materials, making grounds for the pillars and of course the fabulous lunch.

-Once again the team getting all wrapped-up for the job they were assigned for.
+Once again the team getting all wrapped up for the job they were assigned for.

 The villagers of Bansbhanjyang were quite curious about how their new school would turn out like build by these amateur designers which at the end of the day turn out great.

-By the time the job of second school in the region of Langtang was done and as we hiked up to our local shelter for our days off, Team ‘B’ had just got over building the third school that was in-between the first and second.
+By the time the job of the second school in the region of Langtang was done and as we hiked up to our local shelter for our days off, Team ‘B’ had just got overbuilding the third school that was in-between the first and second.
 Hats off to our team for a great job and then together we took off giving it a break for our next day’s mission.

 This was our third conjugative day of incessant working in the region of Langtang building schools.
-On that particular day we ascended roughly 300m to the beautiful village of Betang.
-This primary school had a reasonable size students and happened to be one of the oldest school ever established in the province.
+On that particular day, we ascended roughly 300m to the beautiful village of Betang.
+This primary school had a reasonable size of students and happened to be one of the oldest school ever established in the province.
 Mr. Pradeep Limbu the chairperson of Mountain Monarch was without a doubt a vital part of the entire Langtang project who shared a good amount of inspiration and supervision.

-School of Betang being of reasonable size pillars are to set up for the border line, roof support and additional pillar backing.
+School of Betang being of reasonable size pillars are to set up for the borderline, roof support, and additional pillar backing.

 LANGTANG HEALTH POST

 The team arrives and without troubling for a tea break they underwent relentlessly with their tasks of construction as the weather didn’t look much promising that day.
-It didn’t take long for us to set up the frame work as by this time we were reasonably specialized in the in structure procedures.
+It didn’t take long for us to set up the framework as by this time we were reasonably specialized in the in structure procedures.